 When is the Best Time to Visit Iceland?

-While Iceland is beautiful throughout the year, the summer is the best times to visit.
-There is so many things to do in Iceland outside and in order to be able to fully experience the outdoors, we think the months of June, July and August are the best.
+While Iceland is beautiful throughout the year, the summer is the best time to visit.
+There are so many things to do in Iceland outside and to be able to fully experience the outdoors, we think the months of June, July, and August are the best.

-That means that you are able to do a lot more than you would in the winter months when it is dark most of the day.
+That means that you can do a lot more than you would in the winter months when it is dark most of the day.